-I have a B.A. in Semiotics from Brown University.
-In 2006, I graduated with honors from the Masters in Professional Writing program at the University of Southern California where I won awards for fiction, screenwriting and playwriting.
-My plays have been produced in Los Angeles and London.
-My columns and articles have appeared in The Los Angeles Times and Variety, among other publications.
+With a B.A. in Semiotics from Brown University, I graduated with honors in 2006 from the Masters in Professional Writing program at the University of Southern California, where I won awards for fiction, screenwriting and playwriting.
+My plays have been produced in Los Angeles and London; and my columns and articles have appeared in The Los Angeles Times and Variety, among other publications.

 Three of my essays have appeared in the top spot of creative non-fiction: the Up Front and Nostalgia columns in Vogue Magazine.
 One of these was selected to be in Nostalgia in Vogue, an anthology published this year by Rizzoli Press.
 Here I am in fine company: Margaret Atwood, Joan Didion, Patti Smith and other literary luminaries also have essays in the book.

 In addition, I recently completed a novella, Of Lice and Men, which was published serially in 32 installments at The Huffington Post.
 I also just finished an original screenplay for an independent producer and am currently at work on a memoir.

 A few years ago The Larchmont Buzz profiled me here.